dildoran2195/sep11-freedom-project/blog/entry05.md

     particleSystem.emitRate = 2500;
 ```

-#### My tinkerings: I learned that `const fountainProfile` --> shapes of the fountain not the water, ` particleSystem.emitter` --> Where the particles come from, `particleSystem.emitRate` --> Emission rate, `particleSystem.minSize` --> Size of each particle (random between max and min), `particleSystem.color1` --> Colors of all particles especially the water , and `particleSystem.minLifeTime` --> Life time of each particle (random between max and min) so they are baiscally speed, size, shape, appearance, fountain, animation, etc,.
+#### My tinkerings: I learned that `const fountainProfile` --> shapes of the fountain not the water, ` particleSystem.emitter` --> Where the particles come from, `particleSystem.emitRate` --> Emission rate, `particleSystem.minSize` --> Size of each particle (random between max and min), `particleSystem.color1` --> Colors of all particles especially the water , and `particleSystem.minLifeTime` --> Lifetime of each particle (random between max and min) so they are basically speed, size, shape, appearance, fountain, animation, etc,.

-#### My challenges: I was able to create unique fountain of my own that had different color of water and different shapes of the fountain but most importantly it is animated with 3D object fo a fountain using Babylon in order to make the new fountain.
-Plus, I was also able to use different properties and animation to  models in order to tinker with animated fountain.
+#### My challenges: I was able to create a unique fountain of my own that had different colors of water and different shapes of the fountain but most importantly it is animated with a 3D object of a fountain using Babylon in order to make the new fountain.
+Plus, I was also able to use different properties and animation to  models in order to tinker with animated fountains.

-#### However, I still wonder how to implement more advanced version of both 3D objects and animation using the challenge of making a fountain.
+#### However, I still wonder how to implement more advanced versions of both 3D objects and animation using the challenge of making a fountain.

-#### Additionally, I was to tinker with animation by [Add an animated UFO to your scene](https://playground.babylonjs.com/#KBS9I5#90) which is basically making new animated and mysterious object seen in the sky in a new way by tinkerimg with it and it look different in each side I used [Babylon](https://www.babylonjs.com/) to see various code/tools/projects that I could tinker with in order to learn more and more.
+#### Additionally, I was to tinker with animation by [Add an animated UFO to your scene](https://playground.babylonjs.com/#KBS9I5#90) which is basically making new animated and mysterious object seen in the sky in a new way by tinkering with it and it look different in each side I used [Babylon](https://www.babylonjs.com/) to see various code/tools/projects that I could tinker with in order to learn more and more.

 ### Before:
 ![Screenshot 2025-03-24 11 28 07 AM](https://github.com/user-attachments/assets/9aff9354-28a0-4355-bf38-02e4b9c274e8)